Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 A Brief History of Search Engine Optimization

-1993 – Archie, an FTP indexer, is launched.
+1993 – The history of SEO began when Archie, an FTP indexer, was launched.
 This would later evolve to be the search engine Excite.
-Many refer to this as the world’s first search engine, while others emerged one year later in 1994.
+Many refer to this as the world’s first search engine, while others emerged one year later, in 1994.

 2003 – Google’s Florida algorithm update changed the game.
 It was the first instance where websites that used keyword stuffing tactics were penalized, and their page rankings went down.
 Conversely, those who have been providing quality content were recognized and ranked up.

 2005 – Google, Yahoo, and MSN united with the emergence of the No-Follow attribute.
 Its goal was to decrease spam links and comments on blogs.
-This was also the year Google launched Google Analytics, which is still being heavily used by brands today.
+This was also the year Google launched Google Analytics, which brands still heavily used today.

-2008 – Google made improvements to its Quality Score computations, which more accurately ranked websites.
+2008 – Google improved its Quality Score computations, which more accurately ranked websites.

 2009 – Bing was launched.
 Yahoo and Microsoft partnered up to market this new search engine as one that produces better results than Google.